About the course

 We also have significant experience in curation and public engagement.
 Recent projects include:

 - Dr Gavin Grindon curated a section of Banksy’s Dismaland show and co-curated the Disobedient Objects exhibition at the Victoria and Albert Museum, London, which was one of the most well attended shows in the museum’s history.
+He recently co-curated Banksy's Museum of Colonialism at The Walled Off Hotel in Bethlehem.

 - Dr Matt Lodder has acted as contributor for various television shows on body art and body modification, including the Today programme, the Jeremy Vine Show, Sky News, BBC Breakfast News, ‘Coast’, and National Geographic’s ‘Taboo’.